taseenw/taseenw/README.md

 # Hey 👋 Welcome To Taseen's Profile!

-## What Do I Do?:
+## I am:
-  • Honours Computer Science Student at Carleton University
+  • An Honours Computer Science Student at Carleton University

-  • Specialization: Management and Business System
+  • In the Specialization: Management and Business System

   • Well versed in many languages; PHP, Python, C, JavaScript, SQL and more!